cjber/semantic-catalogue/README.md

 - **Backend (FastAPI):** Handles API requests and integrates with the data processing pipeline.
 It serves as the core interface for interacting with the semantic search system.
 - **Frontend (React):** Provides a user-friendly interface for users to interact with the semantic search capabilities.
 It allows users to input queries and view results in an intuitive manner.
 - **Data Processing (Dagster):** Manages the entire data lifecycle, from ingestion to processing and storage.
 Dagster's robust pipeline ensures data is handled efficiently and accurately.
 - **Vector Database (Pinecone):** Stores semantic embeddings for efficient search operations.
-Pinecone's vector database is optimized for handling high-dimensional data, making it ideal for semantic search tasks.
+Pinecone's vector database is optimised for handling high-dimensional data, making it ideal for semantic search tasks.
 - **Machine Learning Models (OpenAI):** Powers the semantic understanding and generation capabilities.
 OpenAI's models are used to interpret queries and generate relevant responses based on retrieved data.

 ### Data Management with Dagster